JubbeArt/removeddit/README.md

 Copy the Let's Encrypt config file for our site
 ```
 sudo mkdir /etc/letsencrypt/configs
-cp /var/www/removeddit/config/letsencrypt /etc/letsencrypt/configs/removeddit.com.conf
+cp /var/www/removeddit/config/letsencrypt.conf /etc/letsencrypt/configs/removeddit.com.conf
 ```

-In this config file change the domains and the email for your own.
-The email is tells when the certificates are close to expiring.
+In this config file change the domains and the email address for your own.
+The emails tells you when the certificates are close to expiring.

-This is when the webmasters start praying to God Almighty, for only He can deside the fate of the certbot.
+This is when the webmasters start praying to God, for only He can deside the fate of the certbot.
 Forgive me, Father, for I have sinned.
 Just don't fuck up certs you asshole.
 ```
 sudo certbot --config /etc/letsencrypt/configs/removeddit.com.conf certonly
 ```

 You'll now have a valid SSL certificate (hopefully)!
-You might have to edit the path for `ssl_certificate` and `ssl_certificate_key` in `/etc/nginx/sites-available/removeddit.com` depending on where the certs are located.
-(Should be in `/etc/letsencrypt/live/`)
+You now have to uncomment the `ssl_certificate` and `ssl_certificate_key` in `/etc/nginx/sites-available/removeddit.com` and maybe change the path depending on where the certs are located (check in `/etc/letsencrypt/live/`).

 ## Automated renewal of certs
 The certificate expires after 90 days so we want a way to atomatically update the certs.